 An economy does not need to be part of ITAG to join GTAGA but ITAG partners welcome participation in both.

 In October 2021 Mexico became the first new participant of the GTAGA at a Ministerial meeting in Paris hosted by the OECD.
 Colombia and Peru also joined in June 2022 at the Twelfth WTO Ministerial Conference in Geneva.
+In May 2023 Costa Rica and Ecuador joined ITAG and GTAGA in a virtual Ministerial signing ceremony hosted by New Zealand.
+Argentina became the newest GTAGA member in a virtual Vice-Ministers signing ceremony that took place in October 2023 chaired by New Zealand.

 Global Trade and Gender Arrangement activities